 Today, even with no “impairment,” you can still receive severe punishment if tested at 0.08 alcohol level or above.

 Consequences include administrative revocation of your driver’s license, as well as a criminal DUI charge.
-The criminal charge can be a misdemeanor, gross, or felony.
-These are serious cases.
+And the criminal charge can be a misdemeanor, gross, or felony.
+So these are serious cases.
 You’ll need the best driving attorney to help you avoid severe consequences.
 Find out more on our DUI page:

 For defensive measures during a DWI stop check out our: Countermeasures at a DWI Stop: the Party Question.